Methodology

 The site also presents the same result as a 1 in X framing: for every $X of U.S. broad money, there is about $1 of USD stablecoin supply on-chain.

-DDD is displayed as a rounded percentage, and the "1 in X" figure is derived from that same rounded display value — not recalculated separately from raw inputs — so the two readings always stay consistent with each other.
+DDD is shown as a rounded percentage.
+The "1 in X" figure comes from that same rounded number, not recalculated separately from raw data — so the two readings always match.

 M2 updates only when the Federal Reserve publishes a new monthly observation.
 Between releases, DDD continues to update against the latest available M2 value.